 Your introduction to the Legion at Nipton.
-Sure, it's horrifying, and shows just how ruthless and merciless they are, but god damn if that's not one hell of a way to make a first impression.
+Sure, it's horrifying, and shows just how ruthless and merciless they are, but it's one hell of a way to make a first impression.

 One of the few actual RPG-boss-like creatures comes in Old World Blues as the Giant Robo Scorpion.
-You can deal with it one of any ways: you can find the shutdown code nearby and remotely shut it down; you can use the Sonic Emitter to EMP it; you can reconfigure the turrets to attack it for you.
-I chose something different.I chose...to run at it with a Protonic Inversal Axe head on.Then walked away as it exploded behind me.
+You can deal with it one of any ways: you can find the shutdown code nearby and remotely shut it down, use the Sonic Emitter to EMP it, or reconfigure the turrets to attack it for you.

-One not for The Courier: Outside Camp Searchlight are a group of NCR troopers who were on patrol when The Legion detonated a radioactive device in the city turning nearly everyone to feral ghouls.
-By the time the game starts the aforementioned NCR troopers are patrolling the perimeter of the irradiated city warning anyone about the radiation all while in danger of radiation poisoning themselves and attacks from feral ghouls.
+Outside of Camp Searchlight are a group of NCR troopers who were on patrol when the Legion detonated a radioactive device in the city, turning nearly everyone to feral ghouls.
+By the time the game starts, the aforementioned NCR troopers are patrolling the perimeter of the irradiated city warning anyone about the radiation all while in danger of radiation poisoning themselves and attacks from feral ghouls.

 If you have the Terrifying Presence perk, then during the Van Graff quest you can use it to make Jean Baptiste back off when he threatens to murder Cass.
 You make one of the game's biggest psychopaths back down using just a single threat.